kakokat/BentoML/docs/source/guides/building_bentos.rst

 from the Bentofile, the package versions will be locked for easier reproducibility.
 BentoML uses pip-tools to lock the packages.

-If the ``requirements.txt`` includes locked packages, or a configuration you need, set the ``lock_packages`` field to False.
+If the ``requirements.txt`` includes locked packages or a configuration you need, set the ``lock_packages`` field to False.

 Pip Wheels